 The Company incurred \$7.4 million of debt issuance costs in connection with the sale of the 2024 Notes, which was allocated between the debt and equity components of the instrument.
 Of the total amount, \$0.7 million was recorded as an offset to additional paid-in capital.
 The balance, \$6.7 million, was recorded as a contra-debt balance and is being amortized over the term of the 2024 Notes.
-Total amortization expense for the year ended December 31, 2017 was \$0.5 million.
+Total amortization expense for the years ended December 31, 2018 and 2017 was \$0.8 million and \$0.5 million.